As an Amazon Associate we earn from qualifying purchases.

 A blended daiquiri is a frozen cocktail made from ice, rum, lemon juice, and watermelon.
 While a normal Daiquiri has simple syrup or demerara sugar in it, if you are using ripe watermelon it will be plenty sweet enough.

 One word: refreshing.
-That is our target when making this.
-When you think of a boozy drink on a hot day, our blended watermelon daiquiri is what you should think of!
+That is my target when making this.
+When you think of a boozy drink on a hot day, my blended watermelon daiquiri is what you should think of!
+After spending an afternoon in the hot sun working on DIY projects in the backyard, this is the drink you’ll want to have.

-Because of this, we’re keeping it very minimal on ingredients.
-Additionally, we’ll go over a couple different ways to tailor it to your tastes.
+Because of this, I’m keeping very minimal ingredients.
+Additionally, I’ll go over a couple of different ways to tailor it to your tastes.

 The Challenge with Blended Drinks

-Followers of Beginner Food know what I’m going to say: water is our enemy here.
+Followers of Beginner Food know what I’m going to say: water is my enemy here.
 Well, really ice in this case.

-We want to eliminate adding any ice to our blended drink.
+I want to eliminate adding any ice to my blended drink.
 Ice is just water, and water is not flavor.

 And, let’s all be honest, watermelon is not the strongest flavored melon either.
-We want the watermelon flavor to come through, so the last thing we want is a bunch of ice and water in our cocktail.
+I want the watermelon flavor to come through, so the last thing I want is a bunch of ice and water in my cocktail.

-So that we can avoid using ice, we’re going to freeze the watermelon.
+So that I can avoid using ice, I’m going to freeze the watermelon.
 This is such a simple solution that makes a huge difference to your final product.
 Texturally, blended frozen watermelon sticks together much better than watermelon and ice does.

 Taste wise, all that flavor stays concentrated in your drink so it stands up to the rum very well.

 What this does mean though is that you will need to plan a bit ahead.
-When we buy a watermelon, we generally freeze about half of it for occasions like this.
+When I buy a watermelon, I generally freeze about half of it for occasions like this.

 Developing Flavors and Alterations